learn-co-students/dc-web-062518/49-jwt-auth/README.md

 We are responsible in javascript for supplying the authentication info

 ## Token Auth
 send back a token as data
+still proving who we are

+now it's on us to generate the token, send it back and forth

+### Flow
+☑️ user presented with a login form
+☑️ sends the email + password to rails (fetch)
+☑️ rails sends back "token" - contains identifying info react includes the token with future requests to prove that it's still the user rails checks the token and authorizes based on that info

+## Token
+identifies user

+protection from eavesdropping - no one can read the data protection from tampering - signed, no one can forge a signature

 ## JWT
 advanced format for tokens